• School Nomination

 • Support and initiatives to help students and the community

-Judges will consider each nominated school based on the following:
+Judges will evaluate each nominated school based on the following:

 • The practical support, encouragement and assistance offered to students and the wider community to achieve distinct goals and objectives